Meidling: Politics

-As a working-class district, Meidling is politically traditionally dominated by the SPÖ, which since 1946 determines the governor throughout the district.
+As a working-class district, Meidling is politically traditionally dominated by the SPÖ, which has determined the governor of the district since 1946.
 Often the SPÖ in Meidling has also reached the absolute majority of votes.
-The ÖVP was in Meidling, from 1946, the second strongest party.
-Only in 1991, did the ÖVP in rising outstrip the FPÖ, and in 1996, after a gain of 8.5%, the FPÖ broke the absolute majority of votes of the SPÖ.
-However, the FPÖ lost all of their gains at the elections, in 2001, and even fell below the results of 1991.
+The ÖVP were the second strongest party in Meidling from 1946 until 1991, when the FPÖ became the second most popular party.
+In 1996, after a gain of 8.5%, the FPÖ won the majority of votes from the SPÖ.
+However, the FPÖ lost all of their gains at the elections in 2001, and even fell below the results of 1991.
 This decline continued in 2005, although to a lesser extent.
-Barely, the FPÖ remained ahead of the ÖVP, and like the FPÖ reached 15.5%.
+The FPÖ barely received more votes than the ÖVP, and the FPÖ slid to a 15.5% vote share.
 The SPÖ in 2005 regained the absolute majority of votes.
-The Greens, who from 1991 to 2005, grew continuously in votes, by 2005, were only just behind FPÖ and ÖVP.
+The Greens, who became increasingly popular from 1991 to 2005, were by 2005 only just behind the FPÖ and ÖVP.

 Coat of arms

 The coat of arms of the Meidling district consists of five parts.
 The heart sign in the center represents the district-part of Untermeidling.
 It shows the growing waves nymph with silver, blue decorated cans.
 It would therefore emphasize the importance of the Vienna River and the springs out of the area.
 Below is a rectangular, Roman altar stone, the 1853 has been found.
 The upper left part shows the coat of arms of St. John of Nepomuk, the patron saint of the parish church as represents the district part Gaudenzdorf.
 He faces a silvery blue bridge on foot.
-Since John Nepomuk is the patron saint against floods, he suggests to the threat of the area before the river from Vienna.
+Since John Nepomuk is the patron saint against floods, he serves as a reminder of the historical threat to the area from the River Wien.
 The right upper part of coat of arms is part of the district Hetzendorf and shows the cross of the Teutonic Order.
 This was the basic rule of the territory from 1456 inne.
 The lower left part of the coat of arms is part of the district Obermeidling.
 It shows in the upper part of a golden wheel as a symbol of the former mills situated here.
 Below is a green hill with the symbol of the Crescent and a golden star for the six former importance of viticulture.
 The lower right part is finally Crest for the District of part Altmannsdorf.
 It shows a black raven with a golden ring in its beak.
-He is the King Oswald's courting of England, the patron saint of parish Altmannsdorfer.
-The coat of arms of Altmannsdorf can also be found at the house Khleslplatz 2, this coat of arms has been weather battered.
+This represents the King Oswald of Northumbria, the patron saint of parish Altmannsdorfer.
+The coat of arms of Altmannsdorf can also be found at the house Khleslplatz 2, but this coat of arms has been weathered.